Shared Bikes and Scooters

 How will parking be managed?

 HOPR will be responsible for educating users on proper parking behavior and responding to any misparked devices within a specified timeframe.
 All devices must meet minimum parking rules such as not blocking sidewalks, storefronts, bus stops, or curb ramps.
 All devices will have a unique identifier and clearly displayed phone number so they can be easily reported to HOPR via a 24-hour customer service hotline if they are misparked.
-In addition, the City has a grant to install “preferred parking zones” to provide convenient and orderly parking options for users.
+In addition, the City has installed shared bike parking zones in high density areas and near major trip generators.
 A recent study of dockless scooter parking conducted in San Jose by the Mineta Transportation Institute found that users generally park dockless devices properly, with fewer than 2 percent blocking access for the disabled.

 What do I do if I see a misparked device?